 The first plot has the first 5 numbers in the vector, the second plot the second 5 numbers (elements 6 through 10) in the vector, the third plot has the third 5 numbers (elements 11 through 10) in the vector and so on.
+Modification 4/20/16.

 Provide a command to do this.
-Include the for command.
+Preferably include the for command.